 However good health of the horse being directly related to receiving sufficient fibre, we recommend feeding at least 1.5 kg of hay per 100 kg live-weight per day, thus a minimum of 7.5 kg of hay for a 500 kg horse.

 This is an extremely high quality product composed from additive free, dehydrated, chopped, and compacted grass.
 Not only practical, this presentation allows fibres to be added to the concentrate feed.
 This practice is of interest at several levels:

 - To start with, consuming hay at the same time as the concentrate ration will have a positive effect, notably on starch digestibility providing the quantity of hay consumed stays moderate (less than 400 g dry matter per 100 kg live-weight per feed).
 This valorisation of the concentrate ration is improved when the hay is given chopped rather than in long strands.

 - Next, adding fibres to the ration slows ingestion by lengthening chewing time and increasing at the same time saliva production, a natural buffer for gastric acidity.
-Consequently adding 1 to 2 handfuls of REVERDY NATURAL FIBRES is judicious in horses that eat quickly and/or suffer from gastric ulcers.

 Grass is not the panacea

 Grass production is very unequal and adjusts badly to the requirements of the horse.